Raj7665/solidity-assessment/README.md

 # Create a Token

-MyToken (MTK) is a simple ERC-20-like token implemented on the Ethereum blockchain.
+RajToken is a simple token implemented on the Ethereum blockchain.
 It allows for basic token operations such as minting and burning tokens.
 This contract serves as a foundational example for creating and managing your own cryptocurrency tokens.

 ## Description

-MyToken is designed to provide a straightforward implementation of a custom token on the Ethereum blockchain.
+RajToken is designed to provide a straightforward implementation of a custom token on the Ethereum blockchain.
 It includes basic functionalities such as:

 Minting: Creating new tokens and adding them to an account.